Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 ## Name: Egbo-Egbo Prosper

-## Description: I Improved The UX Writting On The Authentication screens(login, Forgot Password screens)
+## Description: I Improved The UX Writing On The Authentication screens(login, Forgot Password screens)
 ### Observations/Changes
 - I improved the UX writting for the login screen
 - I improved the UX writting for the forgot password